robwillup/mithrandir/docs/CloudDevelopment/Azure/CosmosDB/LearningCosmosDB.md

 NoSQL is just a buzword to address the challenges of the 3 Vs and so a NoSQL database is built to be distributed from the ground up.
 They also scale by horizontal partitioning and scalle throughput.
 And they are "schema-free" which means that there is no schema management.

+Today's applications are required to be **highly responsive** and **always online**.
+To achieve low latency (highly responsive) and high availability (always online), instances of these applications need to be deployed in datacenters that are close to their users.
+Applications need to respond in real time to large changes in usage at peak hours, store ever increasing volumes of data, and make this data available to uers in milliseconds.

 ## What is Cosmos DB?

 * Evolution of DocumentDB
 * Virtually unlimited scale
 * Turnkey global distribution
 * Multi-model / Multi-API

+Azure Cosmos DB is Microsoft's globally distributed, multi-model database service.